-Report regional winners' names to designated state manager two weeks prior to the State competition.
-You may use the form on page 54 or your own version of it.
-It is recommended that the regional managers photocopy this form as needed and put the blanks into the battle packets for the final battles (and 3rd-place battles or semifinal battles, if more than two teams from a division in that region are qualifying).
+Report regional winners' names to the designated state manager two weeks prior to the State competition.
+You may use the form in the appendix or your own version of it.
+It is recommended that the regional managers photocopy the form as needed and put the blanks into the battle packets for the final battles (and 3rd-place battles or semi final battles, if more than two teams from a division in that region are qualifying).
 Send out press releases that include names of regional winners and photos as appropriate.